Legislature Must Balance Impacts on Business, Supply Chains, Cost of Living

 Consumer Behavior and Contamination

-The California Chamber of Commerce supports economically practical recycling programs that the regulated community can comply with and which yield environmental benefits.
-In making these statewide policy decisions about the management of California’s waste, the Legislature must balance a plethora of policy impacts on companies and consumers against the perceived environmental benefits.
-The CalChamber supports maintaining legislative oversight to ensure that any proposed regulations are balanced properly against other state goals and policies.
+The California Chamber of Commerce supports cost-effective recycling programs that the regulated community can comply with, that are scalable and that yield environmental benefits.
+In making statewide policy decisions regarding the management of California’s waste, the Legislature must balance a plethora of policy impacts on businesses, supply chains, and the cost of living for California consumers against the perceived environmental benefits.
+The CalChamber supports maintaining legislative oversight to ensure that any proposed regulations are properly balanced against other state goals and policies.

 Agriculture and Resources